 In fact, in our podcast, we are currently going through each country alphabetically to explore the many wonders there - but we are also taking time in each episode to reflect on their religion and history - so that as a traveler you are better prepared to be a witness and be more confident to plant that spiritual seed.

 So when you get to Israel - you can expect to meet:

 Christians who are admiring the truth of the New & Old Testament

 Jews who are waiting for a Savior in their Promise Land

 Muslims who follow a lot of rules in hopes of achieving perfection

-That's why we always encourage you to travel with a Christian group.
+That's why we always encourage you to tour Israel with a Christian group.
 While these other groups have lessons we can learn as well - Christians will look at these historical sites through a different lens and can help you to continue to grow in your faith even after the trip.